DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 **NOTE:** You may need to adjust file paths if you renamed/relocated the Miniconda3 or Paraview folders

 To load pvOptAirfoil into Paraview, locate the toolbar at the top of the screen, then click
 - Tools>>Manage Plugins...>>load new...>>
 - Then navigate to your copy of pvOptAirfoil.dll in the file dialog and load the shared library

-The plugin acts as a filter, so open a paraview.foam file from the file explorer at the top left of the Paraview interface to begin.
-Then click the green apply button on the left, below the Paraview pipeline window.
-Finally, load the plugin from the "Filters" menu in the upper toolbar.

-You should now see the pvOptAirfoil interface in the panel on the left, below the pipeline

 Refer to [this page](mydoc_gui_pvoptairfoil.html) for detailed instructions on how to use the pvOptAirfoil plugin.